gouldy59/HTMLScoreBuilder/replit.md

 # Overview
 This project is a full-stack web application designed for creating dynamic score report templates.
 It features a drag-and-drop HTML page builder, allowing users to design professional academic reports with dynamic template variables and a component-based architecture.
-The system aims to provide an intuitive tool for generating customizable educational documents.
+The system includes persistent storage for templates that survive server restarts, ensuring work is never lost.

 # User Preferences
 Preferred communication style: Simple, everyday language.